 It can be said with some confidence that the COVID-19 outbreak is the most significant crisis the UK has faced in 75 years.

-The country is currently in transition from the “lockdown phase” into what is being described as the “recovery phase” or the “new normal”.
-The Government’s strategy to facilitate this includes looking at “the best way to make workplaces less infectious”.
-As a consequence, new COVID-19 secure guidelines focusing on different sectors have been published.
+The country is currently in transition into what is being described as the “recovery phase” or the “new normal”.
+The Government's strategy to facilitate this includes looking at “the best way to make workplaces less infectious”.
+As a consequence, COVID-19 secure guidelines focusing on different sectors have been published and updated several times.

 Health and safety implications of the pandemic

 The primary aim of the UK strategy is to save lives but it also recognises a need to reduce the social and economic impacts of the restrictive lockdown measures.

 The objective is therefore to return to as normal a life as possible for as many people as possible but in doing so ensuring another epidemic is avoided.
 UK employers are expected to embrace this strategy and play their part in preventing another epidemic.

 All organisations need to recognise that the control of COVID-19 is an occupational health and safety matter.
 The Health and Safety Executive (HSE) has stated that “the law requires all employers to assess the risk of returning to work while the coronavirus outbreak is ongoing and to put steps in place to manage that risk”.